GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 ### 3.7 Clone an environment

 A good practice is to use meaningful environment names.
 We did a poor job naming our first environment (my_first_env).
-Let's duplicate and rename this environment to fix this.
+Let's fix this by duplicating and renaming this environment.

 ```bash
 # Clone the environment